 4Web Medical is the first company to get FDA clearance for an additively manufactured spine implant in the US.
 The company announced at the North American Spine Society annual meeting in Chicago on Wednesday that they plan to launch their Posterior Spine Truss System in the US market.

 Considered to be the leader in the 3D printed implant market, 4Web Medical has 3D printed around 6000 truss implants that have been used in surgeries throughout the world.
 The Pos

 A 3D printed heart model allowed doctors to perfect a life-saving surgery for 5-year-old Mia Gonzalez.
 Mia was born with a double aortic arch, a rare heart malformation where a vascular ring wraps around the trachea or esophagus, which restricts airflow.
 The condition required a complex operation to fix, but surgeons at Nicklaus Children’s Hospital in Miami were able to use a 3D printed model of Mia’s heart to plan the surgery and practice using Mia’s specific heart structure.

-A Practiced Procedure
+A Practiced P